 Jon Lundin | email@example.com | (518) 523-1655

-For more information about this event and all of the events and activities held on ORDA’s Olympic venues, log onto www.WhitefaceLakePlacid.com.
+For more information about all of the events and activities at Whiteface Mountain and al of ORDA’s Olympic venues, visit www.WhitefaceLakePlacid.com.

 -- ORDA --